 Nowadays, poetic forms are taught to kids in school.
 Some of the most popular poetic forms for beginners are acrostic poems and concrete poems.
 Both of these types of poems are used to activate the minds of the reader.
 Let’s take a look at a couple of examples:

 An acrostic is a poem that uses the first letter of each line to spell out a message, name, or title.
-Here’s an example of an acrostic poem, titled “An Acrostic” by Edgar Allen Poe:
+Here’s an example of an acrostic poem, titled “An Acrostic” by Edgar Allan Poe: